0LNetworkCommunity/documentation/docs/validators/genesis.md

 Acquire [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens) with repo privileges.
 Paste it aside.

-If you are new and do not have an account, create one, carefully record your seed phrase, and keep it aside for later:
+If you are new and do not have an account, create one, carefully record your seed phrase, and keep it aside for later
 ``` bash
 libra wallet keygen
 ```

-Setup the validator configs and data directory `~/.libra` (it is OK to refresh your configs):
+Setup the validator configs and data directory `~/.libra` (it is OK to refresh your configs)
 ``` bash
 libra config validator-init
 ```

-Retrieve Validator address and paste it aside:
+Retrieve Validator address and paste it aside
 ``` bash
 grep 'account_address' ~/.libra/public-keys.yaml
 ```

-Paste your GitHub PAT in the `~/.libra/github_token.txt` file:
+Paste your GitHub PAT in the `~/.libra/github_token.txt` file
 ``` bash
 nano ~/.libra/github_token.txt
 ```

-Fetch your external Static IP and set it aside:
+Fetch your external Static IP and set it aside
 ``` bash
 curl -s ipinfo.io | jq .ip
 ```